samche42/ShiftScan/Other_docs/Windows_Installing_Python_and conda.md

 6. Test that the script is working with ```python multiprocessor_main.py -i example_input -m example_metadata/metadata.txt -o example_output```

 > [!IMPORTANT]
 > The first time you run ShiftScan it may take a long time and appear to hang.
-It is fine - the first time it's run on a new system, it creates a ```__pycache__``` folder, where it stores all it's important imports and ensures rapid runs for every subsequent usage.
+It is running and everything is fine, promise!
+The first time it's run on a new system, it creates a ```__pycache__``` folder, where it stores all it's important imports and ensures rapid runs for every subsequent usage.

 ___